In observance of Memorial Day, County offices will be closed Monday, May 30. For online services, visit our web page.

 Single-family residential home permit submittal requirements

 Note: Any incomplete information may cause a delay in reviewing the plans or issuing a building permit.
 There may be additional items required that are specific to certain areas.
 These items will be requested during the plan review process.
 For example, fire suppression systems.
-If you have any questions about submitting an application, please contact one of the plans examiners in the Building Division.
+If you have any questions about submitting an application, please contact one of our Plans Examiners in the Building Division.
 Individual permits for electrical, plumbing and mechanical are not required since the Building Permit includes these trades.
-However, construction meters require a separate permit.
+However, retaining walls and construction meters require a separate permit.

 Missing items will cause a delay in the review and issuance of your building permit.
 The importance of the missing item will determine how far we can proceed with the process.
 Additional items may be requested at the time of review, that are specific to an area, such as a grading permit or Fire Department approval.